States of Matter

 Other States of Matter Lesson Plan Ideas

-- Have students create a storyboard that imagines what the world would be like if there were no liquid state.
+- Create a storyboard that imagines what the world would be like if there were no liquid state.

-- Get students to create a timeline to show how atoms were discovered.
+- Create a timeline to show how atoms were discovered.

-- Using a timeline storyboard, have your students show the state of different substances using temperature instead of time.
+- Show the state of different substances using temperature instead of time on a timeline.